magma/magma/docs/readmes/proposals/p018_control_network_metrics.md

 ### Goals

-1. On the access gateway, record byte and packet counts grouped by service, destination IP address, and destination port.
+1. On the access gateway, record byte counts grouped by AGW source service and destination cloud service.
+For non-Magma traffic, only record the Linux binary that sends traffic.

-2. Export these counters as Prometheus metrics on the NMS UI.
+2. Export byte counts as Prometheus metrics on the NMS UI.

 3. Minimize performance penalty on the gateway for network metrics collection.